The ONLY Landscaping Email Marketing Guide You Need

 Design is another important element of your email.

 There are 2 simple ways you can think about email design.
-You can either keep it a text-only email (with a CTA button or a graphic-heavy footer) or you can add visual elements to your email to complement your copy.
+You can keep it a text-only email (with a CTA button or a graphic-heavy footer) or add visual elements to your email to complement your copy.

 Remember that email design is not only crafted to make your email look cool, it is also done to compliment your email copy.

-In addition to using your brand identity in design, the artwork should help readers get an instant realization of what your email is about.
+In addition to using your brand identity in design, the artwork should help readers instantly realize what your email is about.

 Context

 Context is at the heart of any email in your campaign.
-The context defines your success with your emails because it is with context your awesome content and email design get noticed and get the right engagement.
+The context defines your success with your emails because it is with context that your excellent content and email design get noticed and get the proper engagement.

 Saul explained it much better.
 Context in email marketing is delivering the right message to the right person at the right time.